ibm-cloud-docs/sap/sap-terraform-automate-s4hana-ansible.md

 {: #s4hana-automation-procedure-schematics-ui}
 {: ui}

 Use these steps to configure the SAP S/4HANA on your existing VPC by using the Schematics interface.
 The scripts can take 1 - 2 hours to complete.
 The supported versions available for S/4HANA are 2020, 2021, 2022, and 2023.
-For more information, see the [readme](https://cloud.ibm.com/catalog/content/content-ibm-sap-vpc-automation-s4hana-ec60f4ee-c27d-4bcb-8aef-dee83a3f2659-global/readme/terraform/terraform/dc5f4da1-ff39-45b9-b78b-2123936bc21f-global) for recommended kits versions.
+For more information, see the [readme](https://cloud.ibm.com/catalog/content/content-ibm-sap-vpc-automation-s4hana-ec60f4ee-c27d-4bcb-8aef-dee83a3f2659-global/readme/terraform/terraform/dc5f4da1-ff39-45b9-b78b-2123936bc21f-global){: external} for recommended kits versions.

-1. From the IBM Cloud menu, select [Schematics](https://cloud.ibm.com/schematics/overview).
+1. From the IBM Cloud menu, select [Schematics](https://cloud.ibm.com/schematics/overview){: external}.
 2. Click **Create workspace**.
 3. On the **Specify template** page:
     * Enter the URL for the Schematics interface.